The importance of VRF in commercial air conditioning

 - Fujitsu General – VRF Airstage series – 2-pipe: J, J-II and J-IIS and V-II series – heating or cooling only; VR-II – simultaneous heating and cooling

-In conclusion, with such a wide array to choose from, we are confident you will make the best decision for your project based on the building needs and priorities!
+With such a wide array to choose from, we are confident you will make the best decision for your project based on the building needs and priorities!